 Operations in nSFF are limited to lending to the five HoldCos in the structure and the funding of these operations in the capital markets.
 The HoldCos pass on funds to the ultimate borrowers, all of which are 100%-owned subsidiaries of the sponsors.
 All lending is secured with promissory notes, existing mortgage certificates, a springing lien, shares in the ultimate borrower and an on-demand guarantee from the relevant sponsor.
-Operations are limited by a significant number of covenants and compliance restrictions, which are to be followed up regularly by the Security Agent.
-There are no employees in nSFF, as all related administration is outsourced to service suppliers.
-Note also that nSFF is a newly formed entity (SPV) with no formal prior history.
-It has been established only with the aim of operating the MTN program.
+Operations are limited by a significant number of covenants and compliance restrictions, which are followed up regularly by the Security Agent.
+There are no employees in nSFF, as all related administration is outsourced to service suppliers. nSFF has now been an active issuer on the market for more than one year.